NickersWeb/chunko/README.md

 ## Key Features

-- Chunk any file
+- Any input/output.
-- Track progress
+- See state of the file being chunked. e.g. Success, error, finished etc...
-- Choose any output
+- Callbacks for each state of file being chunked.

 ## How To Use